chienphamvu/tf-plan-summarizer/README.md

         *   The current open file
         *   The clipboard
         *   The current open file as a binary plan
     *   The extension will display a summary in a webview panel.
-Clicking on each item will expand the details for that specific item.
+Clicking on each item will expand/collapse the details for that specific item.
 Clicking on each section title will expand/collapse details of all items in that section.
     <br><br>
     ![Summary](images/summary.png)
     <br><br>